 What's The Weather Like In Prague In January?

 January is the coldest month of the year for Prague, Czech Republic.
 But because it's not the most popular time to visit you'll get better deals on flights and accommodation.
 The sights are less crowded too, and this beautiful gothic city also looks magical in wintery weather.

 Highest and Lowest Temperatures in January In Prague

 The warmest temperature ever recorded in Prague in January is 16°C and the coldest January was a bitterly cold -20°C.

-Average Sunshine Hours And Visibility In January
+Average Sunshine Hours In January

 Prague enjoys an average of three hours of sunshine every day, alongside median cloud coverage of 89% (mostly cloudy).